 Manage your own portfolio and compete with your classmates.
 The best portfolios earn prizes such as tablets or smartphones.

 Company Visits:

 Visit companies and organizations in the public and private sector and witness the way modern European business is conducted.

-Sample of courses (Please consult the ACT webpage for course offerings in specific terms.)
+Sample of courses offered at ACT.
+(Please consult the ACT webpage for course offerings in specific terms.)